typeclasses/memfd/memfd/readme.md

-"memfd" (**mem**ory **f**ile **d**escriptor) lets us open pseudo-"files" that
+"memfd" (**mem**ory **f**ile **d**escriptor) memfd lets us open memory-only
-are not actually stored in the "real" file system.
-This feature is only available on Linux.
+files that are not linked into a directory and are not backed by persistent storage.
 Such a file is described as an "anonymous file".
 It behaves like a regular file, and so can be modified, truncated, memory-mapped, and so on.
 However, unlike a regular file, it lives in RAM and has a volatile backing storage.
 Once all references to the file are dropped, it is automatically released.

+This feature is only available on Linux.

 The recommended way to import this library is: